Frequently recurrence properties and block families: Final comments

 \section{Final comments}

-While we were writing the manuscript we learned about the article \cite{GriLop22}.
-There, it is proved that adjoint operators that have the $\PP_{\BD}$ property support an invariant measure, thus being frequently recurrent.
+While we were writing the manuscript we learned about the article \cite{GriLop23} by Grivaux and L\'opez-Mart\'inez.
+There, it is proved that adjoint operators that are almost reiteratively recurrent have an invariant measure with full support (\cite[Theorem 2.3 and Remark 2.5]{GriLop23}), thus being frequently recurrent (\cite[Theorem 3.3]{GriLop23}).
 From this result, part (1) of Corollary \ref{coro to PBF implica PF} can immediately be deduced.
-On the other hand, it is noteworthy to mention that an application of Theorem \ref{PBF implica PF} together with the known results on linear dynamics from \cite{GriMat14} provides an alternative proof of their result. \begin{theorem}[Grivaux and L\'opez-Mart\'inez \cite{GriLop22}] Let $T$ be an adjoint operator that has the $\PP_{\BD}$ property.
-Then $T$ supports an invariant measure with full support. \end{theorem} \begin{proof} Since $T$ has the $\PP_{\BD}$ property and it is $w^*$-$w^*$ continuous, by Theorem \ref{PBF implica PF} , it has the $\PP_{\mathcal D}$ property.
-Theorem \cite[Proposition 2.11]{GriMat14} then implies that $T$ supports an invariant measure with full support. \end{proof}
+On the other hand, it is noteworthy to mention that an application of Theorem \ref{PBF implica PF} together with a previous result by Grivaux and Matheron \cite[Proposition 2.11]{GriMat14} provides an alternative proof of the fact that $T$ supports an invariant measure with full support.
+Recall that a metric space is said to be Polish if it is separable and complete. \begin{theorem}[Grivaux and Matheron, \cite{GriMat14}] Let $(X,T)$ be a Polish dynamical system.
+Assume that $X$ is endowed with a Hausdorff topology $\tau$ coarser than the original topology such that every point of $X$ has a neighborhood basis(with respect to the original topology) consisting of $\tau$ compact sets, and that $T$ is continuous with respect to the topology $\tau$.
+Then the following assertions are equivalent: \begin{enumerate} \item $T$ admits an invariant measure with full support; \item for each open set $V\neq \emptyset$, there is an ergodic measure $\mu_V$ for $T$ such that $\mu_V(V)>0$; \item $T$ is almost frequently recurrent. \end{enumerate} \end{theorem} It should be mentioned that the concept of frequently recurrence used in \cite{GriMat14} is actually almost frequent recurrence as we define it here. \begin{theorem}[Grivaux and L\'opez-Mart\'inez \cite{GriLop23}] Let $X^*$ be a dual separable Banach space and let $T$ be an adjoint operator that is almost reiteratively recurrent.
+Then $T$ supports an invariant measure with full support. \end{theorem} \begin{proof} Since $T$ is almost reiteratively recurrent and it is an adjoint operator, by Theorem \ref{PBF implica PF}, it follows that it is almost ${\mathcal D}$-recurrent.
+Theorem \ref{Matheron}, applied to the $w^*$-topology (using that closed balls are $w^*$-compact) then implies that $T$ supports an invariant measure with full support. \end{proof}

-We would like to end the article with some open problems on the $\PP_\F$ property.
+We would like to end the article with some open problems on almost recurrence.